llpds/note/README.md

       UPD App.js: users states, credantial handlers, login form
   - Creating new notes
       UPD services/notes.js method 'create' uses token in config
+  - saving the token to the local storage
+      UPD App.js: setToken to local storage by window.localStorage.setItem('key', 'value') and then check it using useEffect where getItem method used.
+Need to parse object using JSON.stringify or JSON.parse

+      NB: remove value from localStorage: method removeItem('key') or clear() to delete all values.